 See also: What is the invoicing process at Remote?

-blocked- If Remote hasn’t completed the Know Your Business (KYB) check for your company or your company profile has been archived.
+Blocked- If Remote hasn’t completed the Know Your Business (KYB) check for your company or your company profile has been archived.

-collecting- This applies to the direct debit and credit/debit cards payment method.
+Collecting- This applies to the direct debit and credit/debit cards payment method.
 When you make payment for your invoice via any of these methods, we begin payment processing and the collection of funds from your account.

-completed- This status could apply to either contractors’ invoices or the invoices for our Employer of Record (EOR) service.
+Completed- This status could apply to either contractors’ invoices or the invoices for our Employer of Record (EOR) service.
 For contractors’ invoices, this means we have received payment from the customer and we have paid out the funds to the respective contractor(s).
 For our EOR service, it means we have received the payment for the employees’ payroll.

-credited- This means we have credited the outstanding payment back to the customer as a credit note.
+Credit applied- This means we have credited the outstanding payment back to the customer as a credit note.
 The credit note technically cancels out the invoice it’s related to.

-deleted- Payment has been deleted.
+Deleted- Payment has been deleted.

-paid in- We have received payment from the customer for this payment.
+Paid in- We have received payment from the customer for this payment.

-payment scheduled- When a customer has ACH/SEPA direct debit as their default payment method, we automatically enroll them in automated payments.
+Payment scheduled- When a customer has ACH/SEPA direct debit as their default payment method, we automatically enroll them in automated payments.
 This status shows that Remote will attempt to automatically collect the invoice amount when due.

 See also: How do automated invoice payments work?

-processing- The payment is currently being processed by the payments system.
+Payment processing- The payment is currently being processed by the payments system.